microsoft/FluidFramework/packages/dds/tree/docs/user-facing/schema-evolution.md

 2. Adding to the set of allowed types for a field
 3. Relaxing a field kind to a more general field kind

-Adding new schemas (rather than modifying existing ones) is allowed and a typical reason to make a change to the allowed types for a field.
+Adding new schemas (rather than modifying existing ones) is allowed and is a typical reason to make a change to the allowed types for a field.
 Examples for each type of change can be found below.
 Each change should be interpreted independently from the others (rather than in aggregate):